ab-shetty/agentbeats-mle-purple/README.md

 failures, optionally refines or ensembles, and returns a `submission.csv` that the benchmark grades against the held-out leaderboard.

-The agent runs entirely on the AgentBeats Quick-Submit runner — **4 vCPU, 16 GB RAM, no GPU** — and handles tabular, text, and image competitions from a single binary.

 ## How it works